Vikram00071/Bank_statement_parsing/README.md

 ## Overview

-This script extracts data from bank statement PDFs and processes it using the `camelot` library.
+This script extracts data from bank statement PDFs.
 It performs the following tasks:

 1. Extracts data from PDF.
 2. Pre-processes the extracted data to remove extra columns, align columns, and clean up the data.